 Once the combs are dry you can store them in an empty super.
-After your colonies build up in the spring you can place the moldy super on top of a big, vigorous colony and the bees will clean and polish every cell in a matter of a few days.
+As your colonies build up in the spring, you can place the moldy super on top of a big, vigorous colony and the bees will clean and polish every cell in a matter of a few days.
 Worker bees always clean old cells prior to re-use anyway, so this is not an unnecessary burden on the bees.
-The bees are very thorough and, after they are done, the combs can be used for brood or honey production.
+The bees are very thorough.
+After they are done, the combs can be used for brood or honey production.
 It’s amazing, but no taste or smell of mold will remain on the combs.